Leroy Keyes, gold standard of Purdue football, dies at 74 - WTMJ

 “Leroy was a true Boilermaker icon,” athletic director Mike Bobinski said.
 “He will be missed not only as a legendary player, but even more so for the positive impact he had on so many over the course of his life.”

-Keyes was born in Newport News, Virginia, and is survived by his wife, Monica, and children Raymond, Jacqueline, Courtland and Colin.
+Keyes is survived by his wife, Monica, and children Raymond, Jacqueline, Courtland and Colin.

 The family said a “celebration” of his life is planned.